amanpreetsingh-BE/multimodality-segmentation/README.md

 - Download and install Docker Desktop on Mac/Windows or Docker engine on Linux
 - To get our docker image, in command line type : "docker pull amsingh05/wsbim2243:latest"
-- In your current directory, create a new folder named 'data' which will contain the BIDS folder (output) :
+- In your current directory, create a new folders as follow  ('data' will contain the BIDS folder (output) and DICOMS (input):
--   "mkdir -p data/bids_dir/derivatives"
+   "mkdir -p data/bids_dir/derivatives"
--   "cd data/bids_dir/derivatives/"
+   "cd data/bids_dir/derivatives/"
--   "mkdir {transformations, stats, samseg, segmentations}"
+   "mkdir {transformations, stats, samseg, segmentations}" "cd ../../"
--   "cd ../../"
 - Place in "data" folder, YOUR dicoms (1 folder / patient)
 - In command line, type : "docker run -it -v "$(pwd)":/data -p 8888:8888 amsingh05/wsbim2243"
 - The previous line will run the image in a container and create a volume (bridge) between the host (containing the output folder and DICOM inputs) and container